 Kommos-Kalamaki Beach is one long continuous beach 2km to the north of Matala, reached by road.
 At the southern end of the beach is the Kommos archaeological site, which was the port of Phaistos dating from around 200BC.
 The site is closed to visitors, so pick your way past it to visit the beach.

 As the beach continues it becomes known as Kalamaki and here is a small settlement of seaside tavernas and holiday apartments.
 Enjoy the sand and pebble beach, wide open Bay of Messara and take care of turtle nesting sites.
 Giorgos Fish Taverna is right on the beach here, with fresh seafood.

 An excursion to Vathi Beach, a remote and untouched beach about 5 km from Matala as the crow flies, means a boat or car trip.
 To drive here, go to Pitsidia, Sivas, Listaros and then to Agiofarrago along a dirt track, a total distance of 22km.
 Your reward is a striking narrow beach at the end of a small gorge, with clear waters, a few shady trees and great snorkelling.

 We would suggest staying in the inland village of Kamilari.
 From here you will experience the best of both worlds, the authentic Greek working farm village and the magnificent crystal clear water and sandy beaches of Heraklion.

-Matala Beach is 75 km south of Heraklion in Crete, Greece.
+Matala Beach is 75 km south of Heraklion in Crete.
 Take a one hour flight from Athens to Heraklion Airport HER, hire a car or take the local bus to the southern coast, away from it all.